Combating the ‘winter blues’

 I’ll be perfectly honest, I am suffering with the winter blues myself and not being in control of one’s emotions can be frustrating, tedious and more importantly can make you feel like you are alone.

 It’s a rather well-known fact that the winter months and the dark and dreary conditions can lower your mood.
 There are ways to combat this if it’s just a low mood and those are as follows:

-- Connecting with people – book lunch dates or even a games night with friends so you have people to perhaps off load and talk too
+- Connecting with people – book lunch dates or even a games night with friends so you have people to perhaps off load and talk to

 Why I am feeling the blues?

 I am feeling low purely due to recovery from surgery.
 It’s a bit of a process and my hormone levels are still not under control.
-I can go from laughing my head off to feeling like I want to rip some one’s head off at the moment.
+I can go from laughing my head off, to feeling like I want to rip some one’s head off in one moment.
 This is a process for me, so I have been less active online and have restarted some of my hobbies.
-I have read two books in the last 7 days and am having plenty of interaction and family time with board games, movies and just heading out even if its shopping.
+I have read two books in the last seven days and am having plenty of interaction and family time with board games, movies and just heading out, even if it’s shopping.

-My main issue is sleeping, my brain is an over active bugger and likes to play the meaning of life and do penguins have knees until the wee hours in the morning!
-What am I doing to help me switch off and sleep?
+My main issue is sleeping.
+My brain is an overactive bugger and likes to play ‘the meaning of life’ and ‘do penguins have knees’ until the wee hours in the morning!
+What am I doing to help myself switch off and sleep?
 How am I coping with insomnia?

-- Mobile phone and computer screens are down and not touched after 9:30pm at least 3 times a week.
+- Mobile phone and computer screens are down and not touched after 9:30pm at least three times a week.